upday/upday.github.io/_posts/blog/2016-12-05-app-shortcuts.md

 * Use <a href="https://medium.com/upday-devs/optimizing-the-performance-of-vector-drawables-680a4c456286#.pi61nqwkc">vector drawables</a> for icons, so that they are scaled for different dimensions automatically.
 Except if you are using avatars, use PNG and provide image for all dimensions.

-* Keep the descriptions short, specific and meaningful.
-Do not exceed 10 characters for short description and 25 characters for long description.
+* Keep the descriptions **short, specific and meaningful.** Do not exceed 10 characters for short description and 25 characters for long description.

-* Dynamic shortcuts by default appear on top of the Static ones.
-The order of Dynamic shortcuts can be changed by changing the ‘Rank’ of the shortcut using <a href="https://developer.android.com/reference/android/content/pm/ShortcutInfo.Builder.html#setRank%28int%29">ShortcutInfo.Builder().setRank().</a>
+* Dynamic shortcuts by default appear on top of the Static ones. **The order** of Dynamic shortcuts can be changed by changing the ‘Rank’ of the shortcut using <a href="https://developer.android.com/reference/android/content/pm/ShortcutInfo.Builder.html#setRank%28int%29">ShortcutInfo.Builder().setRank().</a>

-* When the system locale changes, update the icon’s description.
+* When the system **locale changes**, update the icon’s description.
 Keep in mind that Android 7.0 supports <a href="https://developer.android.com/about/versions/nougat/android-7.0.html#multi-locale_languages">multi-locale.</a>

 #### Testing:
 To test App shortcuts you would need Android version 7.1, with supported launcher(like the Nexus or Pixel launcher).
 A preview image can be easily setup on a rooted device or you can use an emulator, as described in detail <a href="https://developer.android.com/preview/download.html">here.</a>